maxsilvauk/reactjs-weather-app/README.md

 ## Introduction

-A React 16.3.2 weather service application which consumes data from (http://api.openweathermap.org) an open source live weather REST API.
-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) which has been build by the ReactJS devs.
+A React 16.3.2 weather service application which consumes data from [Open Weather Maps](http://api.openweathermap.org) an open source live weather REST API.
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) which has been built by the ReactJS devs.
 The project makes use of [ES6](https://github.com/lukehoban/es6features) syntax features.

 ## Built-With